 Airport Rail Link

 Metered taxis are the easiest way to get out of the airport and to your hotel.
-Once you clear customs and immigration, head downstairs to the first level, there will be a taxi line outside.
-You'll stop at a desk and tell the clerk your destination and then he or she will assign you to the next available driver.
-They can help explain where you need to go if you but it is best to have your destination written out in Thai in case you need to show it to the driver.
-Ask your hotel or guest house to email you directions).
-You must pay an additional 50 baht above the meter fare, plus any tolls.
-The fastest way to get into the city is on the expressway, tolls will cost you an additional 70 baht or more depending on where you are going.
+Once you clear customs and immigration, head downstairs to the first level; there will be a taxi line outside.
+You will need to stop at a desk and tell the clerk your destination.
+After you say your destinations, they will assign you to the next available driver.
+The clerk can help explain where you need to go, but it is best to have your destination written out in Thai in case you need to show it to the driver.
+Ask your hotel or guest house to email you directions if possible.
+You will have to pay an additional 50 baht on top of the meter fare, plus any tolls.
+The fastest way to get into the city is on the expressway and tolls will cost you an additional 70 baht or more depending on where you are going.
 Most taxi drivers are honest but some will try to offer you a flat rate to take you to your hotel.
 Insist on the meter.

 Airport limos are the most expensive options but they are often the most comfortable.
 It will cost about 3 times the price of a taxi but the limos are spacious and drivers almost always speak enough English to get you where you need to go with no confusion.
 If you have a lot of people or stuff, you can also get an airport limo minibus.
-If you opt to go that route, there are airport limo desks inside the baggage claim area and once you clear customs and immigration.
+If you opt to go that route, there are airport limo desks inside the baggage claim area once you clear customs and immigration.